 The Master Fund may be limited in its ability to liquidate its holdings in Investment Funds to meet repurchase requests.
 Repurchase offers principally will be funded by cash and cash equivalents, as well as by the sale of certain liquid securities.
 Accordingly, the Master Fund may tender fewer Units than Investors may wish to sell, resulting in the proration of Investor repurchases, or the Master Fund may need to suspend or postpone repurchase offers if it is required to dispose of interests in Investment Funds and is not able to do so in a timely manner.
+In addition, the Board may from time to time approve agreements for the Master Fund that contain covenants or restrictions that limit the Master Fund's ability to repurchase Units in certain circumstances.

 Substantial requests for the Feeder Fund to repurchase Units could require the Master Fund to liquidate certain of its investments more rapidly than otherwise desirable for the purpose of raising cash to fund the repurchases and could cause the Investment Manager to sell investments at different times than similar investments are sold by other investment vehicles advised by the Investment Manager.
 This could have a material adverse effect on the value of the Units and the performance of the Master Fund.
 In addition, substantial repurchases of Units may decrease the Master Fund's total assets and accordingly may increase its expenses as a percentage of average net assets.
 If a repurchase offer is oversubscribed by Investors who tender Units, the Master Fund may extend the repurchase offer, repurchase a pro rata portion of the Units tendered, or take any other action permitted by applicable law.
-Under unusual market conditions, the Investment Manager and the Administrator anticipate that they may not recommend to the Board that the Master Fund conduct a repurchase offer in any particular quarter if the Master Fund's repurchase offers in the two immediately preceding quarters were oversubscribed by a substantial amount in the opinion of the Investment Manager and the Administrator.
+Under unusual market conditions, the Investment Manager and the Administrator anticipate that they may not recommend to the Board that the Master Fund conduct a repurchase offer in any particular guarter if the Master Fund's repurchase offers in the two immediately preceding guarters were oversubscribed by a substantial amount in the opinion of the Investment Manager and the Administrator.
 If a repurchase offer is oversubscribed, or if the Master Fund does not conduct a repurchase offer in any particular quarter, investors will have to wait until the next repurchase offer to make another repurchase request.
 As a result, investors may be unable to liquidate all or a given percentage of their investment in the Master Fund during a particular quarter.